stretchgz/EMT2461-Arduino-Project/README.md

 ## Read Me

-This is my EMT (System Interface) project to operate a robot using [Arduino](http://www.arduino.cc/) Uno Board.
+This is my EMT (System Interface) project using [Arduino](http://www.arduino.cc/) [Uno](http://arduino.cc/en/Main/arduinoBoardUno) Board.

-The basic idea is the robotic car will move forward in a straight line and avoid obstacles by uding Sonar/Infrared/Laser Sensor.
+The robotic car will move forward in a straight line and to avoid obstacles by using Sonar/Infrared/Laser Sensor.

-Possibly we might use `Optical Encoders` to balance motors' speed.
+Additionally, we might use `Optical Encoders` to balance both motors' speed.

 ***